ADELAITMOUALI/100_days_of_python/Turtle Race Game/README.md

 # Turtle Race Game

-A fun game where you bet on which turtle will win the race!
-Six colorful turtles race to the finish line, and your job is to guess the winner.
-If your turtle wins, you win the game!
+A fun and exciting game where you bet on which turtle will win the race!
+Six colorful turtles race to the finish line, moving randomly along the way.
+Your job is to guess the winner, and if your chosen turtle wins, so do you!

 ## How to Play:
 1. Run the `main.py` file.